aniketchavan2211/aniketchavan2211/Practical/traffic_light.md

 2. Ports used?
 Any 8051 output port, here P1.
 3. LED active high or low?
 Depends on wiring; can adjust program logic.
 4. Applications?
 Traffic light systems, sequence controllers.

----

-✅ Slip TL1 Completed

----

-If you confirm, I’ll prepare the next one: Thumbwheel & Seven Segment Display Interface, in the same detailed journal format.

-Do you want me to go ahead with that?